 Privacy laws in Canada: How do the rules affect your business? | CFIB

 In today’s digital era, the way you treat your clients' information matters.
-People are conscious and increasingly concerned of how their personal information is collected, used, and shared.
+People are increasingly conscious of and concerned about how their personal information is collected, used, and shared.

-The Personal Information Protection and Electronic Documents Act (PIPEDA) is the federal privacy law, regulating how to handle personal information you gather in your commercial activities.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) is the federal privacy law, regulating how to handle the personal information you gather in the course of your commercial activities.

 Does privacy legislation apply to me?

-PIPEDA applies to all federally-regulated businesses in Canada, with the exception of British Columbia, Alberta and Quebec, who have their own privacy laws.
-However, even if your business is located in one of these provinces PIPEDA may apply if any personal information crosses jurisdiction.
-For businesses requesting Personal Health Information, most provinces and territories have established a privacy act on how the information is to be collected and handled — so be sure to review your provincial or territorial legislation.
+PIPEDA applies to all private sector businesses engaged in commercial activities in Canada, unless a province implements a substantially similar privacy legislation.
+British Columbia, Alberta and Quebec, have their own privacy laws; however, even if your business is located in one of these provinces PIPEDA may still apply if any personal information or business activities cross jurisdictions.
+For businesses requesting Personal Health Information, New Brunswick, Nova Scotia, Newfoundland and Labrador, Ontario, and Manitoba have established a privacy act on how the information is to be collected and handled — so be sure to review your provincial or territorial legislation.

 What is “personal information"?